FreeBSD's New Code of Conduct - Slashdot

 This is neither equity nor equality (Score:2)

-This is a controlled experiment (Score:2)
+This is a controlled experiment (Score:3)

 FreeBSD obviously feels that this code of conduct, together with the associated concepts of diversity, inclusion and acceptance, will promote the quality, usefulness and innovation of their software.